ian-whitestone/ian-whitestone.github.io/_posts/2021-05-09-good-ds-bad-ds.md

 <hr>

 At their core, data scientists exist to create business value with data.
 The ways in which value is generated will vary largely company to company, and even team to team.
-For products or business teams that are early in their lifecycle, this will often take the form of building up basic analytical foundations.
+For teams that are early in their lifecycle, this will often take the form of building up basic analytical foundations.
 The team is likely blind to aspects of the product performance, user behaviour or total addressable market.
+Or maybe they need help identifying and sizing new opportunities.
 It is your job to guide them.
-For others, your product may be more mature and well understood, with established data foundations.
-Opportunities to enrich the product experience with data driven features may arise.
+For others, the product may be more mature and well understood, with established data foundations.
+Opportunities to enrich the product experience with data driven features or optimize through experimentation may arise.
 It is up to you to understand how you can drive the most value.

 There's a wide array of work a data scientist (DS) can be involved with.
 This post aims to address the common elements that will make a great DS, or a bad one, no matter what part of the stack you are working on.

-There's also a core set of technical chops every DS must have: SQL, an analytical mindset, fluency in a programming language like Python or R, an understanding of statistics, and machine learning methods, if the product calls for it.
+There's also a core set of technical chops every DS must have: SQL, an analytical mindset, fluency in a programming language like Python or R, an understanding of statistics & common statistical procedures, and machine learning methods, if the product calls for it.
 But that is only half the story.
 If we condition on people who have those required baseline skills, this post is what separates the good from the bad.

 # Good DS / Bad DS